Who’s this for?

 Timing: At least once a week, and before 1:1s or team meetings

-Step 1: Go to the Gong Deal Board and filter to view the opportunities for the relevant rep and time period.
+Step 1: Go to the deal board and filter to view the opportunities for the relevant rep and time period.
 If your sales cycle is long enough, you can look for coaching opportunities on deals that are still in play, filtering for open deals with different timing (e.g. closing in current quarter and closing next quarter).
 For short sales cycles or to focus on lessons learned, filter to see recently closed deals, both wins and losses.

 When coaching on open opportunities, you’ll be trying to keep the deals on track at the same time.
 Check out this recipe for focusing on the right deals.